nodesource/ah-fs.processor/README.md

-The returned value has a `groups` property which just lists the ids of async resources that were grouped together to form an operation indexed by the `fd` on which the readFile operated.
+The returned value has a `groups` property which just lists the ids of async resources that were grouped together to form an operation indexed by the id of the `open` resource.
 Thus the `groups` is a map of sets.
 If no file read was encountered the groups are empty.